reinbach/gevent-zmq-socketio-example/README.md

 gevent-zmq-socketio-example
 ========================

-Mini app using gevent, zmq and socketio
+Mini app using gevent, zmq and socketio.

 To Install and Run
 ------------------

     python setup.py install
+    python producer.py
     python app.py

 Then point a browser at http://localhost:8000